chantastic/react-patterns/README.md

 **caveats: rails-assets gives you access to bower projects via Sprockets requires.
 This is a win for the traditionally hand-wavy approach that Rails takes with JavaScript.
-This approach does buy you modularity or the ability to interop with JS tooling that requires modularity.**
+This approach doesn't buy you modularity or the ability to interop with JS tooling that requires modules.**

 **[⬆ back to top](#table-of-contents)**